Hon. Alderman Doreen Madolin Weatherhead: 5th Nov 1931 – 5th Feb 2026

 He started by stating that Doreen was a formidable and terrifying person for young councillors.

-He referred to first meeting her with the equally formidable Elizabeth Russell.
+He referred to his first meeting with Doreen and the equally formidable Elizabeth Russell.
 He went on to detail how Doreen taught him and other young councillors the practicalities of being a councillor.

 Once he got to know Doreen better he discovered she had a heart of gold.